These medals are awarded for the most important contributions in the physical, biological and applied sciences.

 Each year two medals are awarded for the most important contributions “to the advancement of Natural Knowledge” in the physical and biological sciences respectively.
 A third medal is awarded for distinguished contributions in the applied sciences.

-The recipients are chosen by the Council of the Royal Society on the recommendation of the Physical Sciences Award Committee, Biological Sciences Awards Committee and Joint Awards Committee.
-Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.
+The recipient is chosen by the Council of the Royal Society on the recommendation of the Physical Sciences Awards Committee.
+Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.

 The award is open to citizens of a Commonwealth country or of the Irish Republic or those who have been ordinarily resident and working in a Commonwealth country or in the Irish Republic for a minimum of three years immediately prior to being proposed.